 Article 4 Directions in Hertsmere's Employment Areas

-We have made two new Article 4 Directions to remove permitted development rights allowing conversion or redevelopment of business premises within employment areas to residential use in Hertsmere.
+We have confirmed two new Article 4 Directions that will take effect from 25/05/2023, to remove permitted development rights allowing conversion or redevelopment of business premises within employment areas to residential use in Hertsmere.

 Changes of use from commercial, business and service uses to residential

 Demolition of a commercial building or block of flats and replacement with residential

 The existing Article 4 Direction that restricts the permitted development rights allowing for conversion of storage or distribution premises (use class B8) to residential is unaffected and remains in place.